Note: While some characters are semi-inspired by real people, this story is fiction.

 First, there was the west half.
 That side of the building was lined with the partners’ offices, along floor-to-ceiling windows, views of Victoria Park, and fancy name plaques on each door.
 As the tallest building on that edge of town, the view from their windows reached over the park fields, across the market next door, and stretched all the way into the harbour.
 Their offices weren’t lavish like something you would see on Suits, but they were a nice size.
 Big leather chairs.
 Lots of shelving.
 That sort of thing.

 Right beside them were the managers’ cubicles; big L desks with big computer screens.
-They were each walled with high dividers, I guess to make them feel offices, without being offices.
-But it just meant people rarely saw or talked to each other on the west side, and even we could go days without seeing their faces, unless we actually walked around to visit them.
+They were each walled with high dividers, I guess to make them feel like offices, without being offices.
+But it just meant people rarely saw or talked to each other on the west side; in busy season we could go days without seeing their faces, unless we actually walked around to visit them.

 Then down the middle of the office was a walkway, that ran right through the floor.
 That strip acted like the railroad tracks in town, separating us into east and west.
 And if the west half was for the bosses, the east half was for the grunts.